Frequently Asked Questions

 What time should I come?

-Our regular worship service times on Sunday are at 9.15am and 11.00am.
+Our regular worship service time on Sunday is 10.00am

 Where do I park?

 You’ll find the church at 560 Goodwood Road Daw Park on the corner of Aver Avenue.
 The main (northern) car-park can be accessed from Aver Avenue near the Goodwood Road corner.
 The smaller (southern) car-park can be accessed from Goodwood Road just past the shops on the Richmond Avenue corner.

 What door should I use?

 The main entrance to the church complex is from the northern car-park.
 On Sundays, you may also be able to sneak in from the southern car-park.
 Reserved disabled parking is available near both entrances.